The Rip Chords: Columbia Contract

+Hey Little Cobra - Single

 Due to his ministerial studies, Bringas was unable to get back to Hollywood for the next recording session.
 This left Stewart momentarily without a singing partner.
-Melcher and co-producer Johnston stepped in vocally to fill the void created by Bringas' brief absence; Johnston had already sung with Stewart and Bringas on their second single "Gone".
-Johnston and Melcher would prove to be a significant addition as the Rip Chords prepared to record and release their third single.
+Melcher and co-producer Johnston stepped in vocally to fill the void created by Bringas' brief absence; Johnston had already sung with Bringas and Stewart on their second single "Gone".
+Melcher and Johnston would prove to be a significant addition as the Rip Chords prepared to record and release their third single.